rtestardi/calchemy/README.md

 ## Basic Features

-To perform a simple unit conversion, such as 3 meters converted to inches, you could enter the equation (or click/tap on the link):
+To perform a simple unit conversion, such as 3 meters converted to inches, you could enter the equation:

 **3 meter ? inch**